Archives for category: Guest Services

 It seems that good service is never out of date.

 Notice the red dotted line around the vehicle – that’s the suggested travel path for the service man – or two – to take when a customer pulled up to the gas pumps to have gasoline put into his tank (I realize many readers have no clue nor experience of this, but it did happen!).
-Here are a few of the suggestions for engaging the customer:
+Starting by engaging the driver, here are a few of the suggestions for engaging the customer:

 • Always be prompt – the service plan starts when you see a customer driving into your station.
 Whenever possible, be alert and at his side when his car stops, ready to greet him.